babashka/fs/API.md

-Given a file and match pattern, returns matches as vector of files.
+Given a file and match pattern, returns matches as vector of paths.
 Pattern interpretation is done using the rules described in https://docs.oracle.com/javase/7/docs/api/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String).

   Options:

-  * `:hidden:` match hidden files - note: on Windows files starting with a dot are not hidden, unless their hidden attribute is set.
+  * `:hidden:` match hidden paths - note: on Windows paths starting with a dot are not hidden, unless their hidden attribute is set.
   * `:follow-links:` - follow symlinks
   * `:recursive:` - match recursively.